Functional L-Optimality Subsampling for Massive Data: Simulation Studies

 \subsection{Simulation III}

-In this section, we take functional Poisson regression as an example to evaluate the finite sample performance of the proposed subsampling method described in Algorithm \ref{al3}.
-We set $\beta(t)= \text{sin}(0.5\pi t)$ and the designs of the functional predictors $x_i(t)$ are the same as in Simulation I, except that we consider the following three different scenarios to generate the coefficients $a_{ij}$, \begin{itemize} \item \textbf{Scenario I.} The coefficient $a_{ij}$ are i.i.d from the standard normal distribution, namely, $a_{ij}\overset{iid}\sim N(0,1)$.
-From \figref{f6} (a) and \figref{f6} (d), it is easy to see that the distribution of the expected value $\lambda(x_i)$ ranges from 0.6 to 1.5 and is approximately symmetric about 1.
-Accordingly, about 70\% of responses are equal to 0 or 1. \item \textbf{Scenario II.} We generate the coefficient $a_{ij}$ from $t$ distribution with 4 degree of freedom and the variance is 1, namely, $a_{ij}\overset{iid}\sim t_4(0.5,1)$.
-The $\lambda(x_i)$ varies from 0.6 to 1.5 and about 80\% of responses lie between 0-2. \item \textbf{Scenario III.} We generate the coefficient $a_{ij}$ from the uniform distribution between 0 and 4, namely, $a_{ij}\overset{iid}\sim U(0,4)$.
-The expected value $\lambda(x_i)$ ranges from 2 to 6 and the distribution of responses is more uniform than the above two scenarios, which can be found in \figref{f6} (c) and \figref{f6} (f). \end{itemize} Denote $\psi(\cdot)= \text{exp}(\cdot)$ and $\lambda(x_i) = \psi(\int_{0}^1x_i(t)\beta(t)dt)$, then we generated responses $y(x) \sim \text{Poisson}(\lambda(x))$ as pseudo-Poisson r.v.s with mean $\lambda(x)$.
+In this section, we evaluate the finite sample performance of the proposed subsampling method described in Algorithm \ref{al3} for estimating the functional Poisson regression in comparison with the uniform subsampling approach.
+We set the true functional coefficient $\beta(t)= \text{sin}(0.5\pi t)$.
+Denote $\psi(\cdot)= \text{exp}(\cdot)$ and $\lambda(x_i) = \psi(\int_{0}^1x_i(t)\beta(t)dt)$, then we generated responses $y(x_i) \sim \text{Poisson}(\lambda(x_i))$ with the mean $\lambda(x_i)$.
+The simulation designs of the functional predictors $x_i(t)$ are the same as in Simulation I, except that we consider the following three different scenarios to generate the basis coefficients $a_{ij}$, \begin{itemize} \item \textbf{Scenario I.} The basis coefficient $a_{ij}$ are i.i.d from the standard normal distribution, namely, $a_{ij}\overset{iid}\sim N(0,1)$. \figref{f6} (a) and (d) show that the distribution of the expected value $\lambda(x_i)$ ranges from 0.6 to 1.5 and is approximately symmetric about 1.
+About 70\% of responses are equal to 0 or 1. \item \textbf{Scenario II.} We generate the basis coefficient $a_{ij}$ from the $t$ distribution with 4 degrees of freedom and the variance is 1, namely, $a_{ij}\overset{iid}\sim t_4(0.5,1)$. \figref{f6} (b) and (e) show that the $\lambda(x_i)$ varies from 0.6 to 1.5, and about 80\% of responses lie between 0-2. \item \textbf{Scenario III.} We generate the basis coefficient $a_{ij}$ from the uniform distribution between 0 and 4, namely, $a_{ij}\overset{iid}\sim U(0,4)$. \figref{f6} (c) and (f) show that the expected value $\lambda(x_i)$ ranges from 2 to 6 and the distribution of responses is more uniform than Scenario I and II. \end{itemize}